PixelMEDIA/idiomatic.js/readme.md

     E. Quotes

-    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
+    It is recommended to always use single quotes in new projects.
+However, there is no difference in how JavaScript parses single quotes or double quotes.
 What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+Pick one style and stick with it.** If you are working on an existing project that uses double quotes, stick with it.

     F. End of Lines and Empty Lines

     Whitespace can ruin diffs and make changesets impossible to read.
-Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.
+    TODO: Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.

 3. <a name="type">Type Checking (Courtesy jQuery Core Style Guidelines)</a>